New Resource: HCC Tearsheet 2025. Access Now!

 Trend #1: Artificial Intelligence Is Here to Stay…But Rules Are Coming

-It seems like just about every industry is talking about the impact of artificial intelligence (AI) and healthcare is no exception.
+Artificial intelligence (AI) is impacting many sectors, with trends in healthcare being particularly notable.
 There are many current and potential applications for AI in healthcare.
 It can be used to build virtual assistants that help answer patient questions, to interpret test results and offer appropriate treatment options, and it can even be used to create data where relevant samples are missing.
 Expect the healthcare industry to continue exploring the possibilities of AI.

 Of course, many stakeholders have raised concerns about AI and its role in sensitive areas like healthcare.
 The general consensus is that AI is a tool that needs to be wielded by human healthcare professionals.
 In other words, even if AI is capable of making recommendations, all medical decisions still need to be made by qualified healthcare providers.